COSEnu/cosenu_docs/index.md

 # About

-Collective Oscillation Simulation Engine for Neutrino-$$\text{COSE}\nu$$ is written completely in `C++` provide two advanced numerical schemes to simulate collective neutrino oscillation in the mean-field limit.
-The first method uses fourth order accurate central differencing supplimented by third order Kreiss-Oliger error suppression scheme.
-The second one is implemented in using finite volume method along with the seventh order accurate weighted essentially non-oscillatory scheme for the flux reconstruction across the cell boundaries.
-In both cases time evolution is carried out via fourth order
+Collective Oscillation Simulation Engine for Neutrinos - $$\text{COSE}\nu$$ is written completely in `C++` and provides two advanced numerical schemes to simulate collective neutrino oscillations in the mean-field limit.
+The first method uses fourth order central finite differencing supplimented by third order Kreiss-Oliger dissipation scheme.
+The second one is implemented with the finite volume method along with the seventh order weighted essentially non-oscillatory scheme for the flux reconstruction across the cell boundaries.
+In both cases the time evolution is carried out via fourth order Runge-kutta method.
-Runge-kutta method so that the spatial and temopral accuracies are of the same order.

 # Theoretical setup

-$$\text{COSE}\nu$$ solves the following 1-D hyperbolic equation with source term which describe the evolution of the two flavor neutrino system.
+$$\text{COSE}\nu$$ solves the following 1-D hyperbolic equation with a source term which describes the evolution of a two-flavor neutrino system.

 $$
 \begin{equation}